On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Two mixed integer linear programs for optimal signal control

 Fix a time step size $h$, we define $\Delta^f_i\doteq {L_i\over v_ih}$, $\Delta^b_i\doteq {L_i\over w_ih}$.
 Note that both $\Delta^f_i$ and $\Delta^b_i$ are rounded up to the nearest integer if they are not already integers.
 We are now ready to state the discrete versions of \eqref{latent3}-\eqref{latent4} as follows.

-where $\mathcal{M}>0$ is a large constant.
+where $\mathcal{M}>0$ is a large constant, $\rho_{j, i}$ and $L_i$ denote respectively the jam density and length of link $I_i$.
 Throughout this section, we stipulate that the entrance of every link of the network remains in the uncongested phase so that spillback does not occur.
 There are two reasons for this: 1) the non-spillback situation is reasonable to maintain in a signal optimization process; 2) the continuum model yields a good approximation of the on-and-off model in the absence of spillback.
-With this in mind, we must have $\bar r_i^k\equiv 0$ for all $i$ and $l$, thus \eqref{panding2} reduces to
+With this in mind, we must have $\bar r_i^k\equiv 0$ for all $i$ and $k$, thus \eqref{panding2} reduces to

 Moreover, the demand $D_i^k$, whose continuous-time expression is given by \eqref{demanddef}, is now determined via the following inequalities, where $C_i$ denotes the flow capacity of link $I_i$